jjacob7734/harvester_ts/README.md

 ### Example: Specify start and end dates:

-These examples are intended to show the ways `-s`, `-e`, and `-n` options can be to specify the dates to harvest to a local file system (with the `-b` option used to indicate the base directory for the relative paths specified in the `local_path_template` variable of the dataset configuration	(see above).
+These examples are intended to show the ways `-s`, `-e`, and `-n` options can be combined to specify the dates to harvest to a local file system (with the `-b` option used to indicate the base directory for the relative path specified in the `local_path_template` variable of the dataset configuration (see above).

 If upload to AWS S3 is desired (not shown in these examples), the `-B` option may be used to specify the S3 file path prefix and the `-p` option may be used to specify the AWS credential profile to be used.